-If using the ToD format, then for both 1-step and 2-step operation, the full captured 80-bit ToD timestamp is returned to the client logic using the additional ports defined in Port Descriptions.
+If using the ToD format, for both 1-step and 2-step operations, the full captured 80-bit ToD timestamp is returned to the client logic using the additional ports defined in Port Descriptions.

-If using the Correction Field format, then for both 1-step and 2-step operation, the full captured 64-bit timestamp is returned to the client logic using the additional ports defined in Port Descriptions (with the upper bits of data set to zero as defined in the table).
+If using the Correction Field format, for both 1-step and 2-step operations, the full captured 64-bit timestamp is returned to the client logic using the additional ports defined in Port Descriptions (with the upper bits of data set to zero as defined in the table).

 Frame-by-Frame Timestamping Operation

 The operational mode of the egress timestamping function is determined by the settings on the 1588 command port.
 The information contained within the command port indicates one of the following:

 - No operation: The frame is not a PTP frame and no timestamp action should be taken.